PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 #### Computing Label-Cell Edges

 In order to generate label-to-cell edges, we need to define which genomic regions correspond to which genes.
 These could be promoters, gene bodies, or any other definition.
-If a specific set of regions associated with genes isn't already known, the getRegions() function can be used to generate a mapping.
+If a specific set of regions associated with genes isn’t already known, the getRegions() function can be used to generate a mapping.
 This function can retrieve hg38 and mm10 mappings.
 Other mappings can be generated using TxDb objects or biomaRt.

-We'll use hg38 with Entrez identifiers in this example, using full gene bodies.
+We’ll use hg38 with Entrez identifiers in this example, using full gene bodies.

 ``` r
 regions <- getRegions(geneBody = TRUE, genome = "hg38", names = "Entrez")
 ```

-regions is a GRanges object with a gene\_id field. **This gene\_id field needs to match the genes (or other identifiers) in the labeling data**.
+regions is a GRanges object with a gene_id field. **This gene_id field needs to match the genes (or other identifiers) in the labeling data**.

 ``` r
 head(regions)